Cost of Plastering a Room

 One Coat Plaster Costs

-Plaster Repair and Maintenance Cost
+Plaster Repair and Maintenance Costs

 The older your house, the greater the chance that the plaster will need some attention.

-How can you tell if plaster is in a bad way?
+So, how can you tell if plaster is in a bad way?

-You can often tell if the plaster is in poor condition by gently knocking the walls with your knuckles; if you get a hollow sound, you may have a case of blown plaster which can become incredibly dry and may start to flake off in big lumps if disturbed.
+You can often tell if the plaster is in poor condition by gently knocking the walls with your knuckles.
+If you get a hollow sound, you may have a case of blown plaster, which can become incredibly dry and may start to flake off in big lumps if disturbed.

 Skimming Costs